If you think home automation is a new invention, you’re only partly right. The History of Home Automation goes back further than you think.

 Science fiction that has fixated on smart home technology (remember Rosie from The Jetsons?) since, well, the beginning of science fiction – but it’s not just that.
 For centuries, the world’s greatest minds and most innovative inventors have been working toward technology that can almost think for itself.
 Here are a few of our favorite highlights:

-1950: Jack Kilby and Robert Noyce invent the computer chip – the building block for today’s smart home technology.
+- 1950: Jack Kilby and Robert Noyce invented the computer chip – the building block for today’s smart home technology.

-1951: UNIVAC I, the world’s first commercially available computer, is introduced to market.
-Consider UNIVAC I the great-great-great-great granddaddy of today’s smart controls, which are all, essentially, mini computers.
+- 1951: UNIVAC I, the world’s first commercially available computer, is introduced to the market.
+Consider UNIVAC I the great-great-great-great granddaddy of today’s smart controls, which are all, essentially, minicomputers.